Martin Brudnizki Talks Restaurant Interiors and Design

 I’ve always liked the idea of going back to my Swedish roots and creating an interior that reflects the earthy landscape.

 As an interior designer what do you think is the most important personality trait to possess and why?

 Your client should be at the forefront of your mind at all time; you’re creating an interior that works for them and their product, so it’s so important you communicate throughout the entire process.
 It can be so easy just going ahead with what you think is best, but actually your client is likely to have some ideas and opinions too.
 I am in constant conversation with my clients, from inception to completion because I want them to feel as much a part of the interior’s creation as I am.

 How would you spend your perfect day off?

-I spend a lot of time traveling to my studio in New York or visiting projects across the world but I try to be in London most weekends.
+I spend a lot of time travelling to my studio in New York or visiting projects across the world but I try to be in London most weekends.
 I live in Parsons Green; it has a real village feel to it with great local shops, delicatessens and pubs.
-I often spend weekends in the locality so I might pop to Hally’s on the New King’s Road for brunch with friends and then head to an exhibition or my favorite bookshop Heywood Hill in Mayfair.
+I often spend weekends in the locality so I might pop to Hally’s on the New King’s Road for brunch with friends and then head to an exhibition or my favourite bookshop Heywood Hill in Mayfair.
 To finish my day I like to go to The Harwood Arms in Fulham or the Pig’s Ear in Chelsea, they cook brilliant British food that’s simple and fresh, the best kind of food I think.